 NITC Utah Grad Goes On to Postdoctoral Research Position at MIT

-Sadegh Sabouri, a soon-to-be PhD graduate of the University of Utah's Department of City and Metropolitan Planning, will be working at the Massachusetts Institute of Technology this coming fall as a postdoctoral researcher.
+Dr. Sadegh Sabouri, the newest PhD graduate of the University of Utah's Department of City and Metropolitan Planning, will be working at the Massachusetts Institute of Technology this coming fall as a postdoctoral researcher.
 Sadegh (Sadi for short) has worked on numerous NITC projects with his advisor Reid Ewing, and has presented this work in two NITC webinars: New Travel Demand Modeling for our Evolving Mobility Landscape and Transportation Benefits of Polycentric Urban Form.

 Recent publications include an article in Landscape and Urban Planning, "Exploring the relationship between ride-sourcing services and vehicle ownership;" another in Transportation Research Part D on "Exploring the influence of built environment on Uber demand;" and one that has become the second most viewed/download article in the history of the Journal of American Planning Association: "Does Density Aggravate the COVID-19 Pandemic?"

 Sadegh is excited to join MIT's Senseable City Lab, which is characterized by an omni-disciplinary approach: the Lab "speaks the language of designers, planners, engineers, physicists, biologists and social scientists."